 Alternatively you can see the difference in this short video

 Bare Root Hedges

 Bare roots have the tremendous benefit of being very low cost.
-They are much cheaper for us to grow, because they are planted only once and can then by left in the fields for several years rather than re-potting each year.
+They are much cheaper to grow because they are planted only once and can then be left in the fields for several years rather than re-potting each year.
 They are also cheaper to deliver because we do not have to pay for the weight of the soil.
-They are extremely popular because you get such a lot of plants for your money - and particularly if you have a long length of hedging to do, or you want taller plants, they are well worth considering.
-There is though a certain failure rate - generally about 10% - (slightly more for Beech and Purple Beech) although you can improve the success rate to virtually 100% by planting with RootGrow - and it's worth bearing in mind that smaller plants are easier to establish.
+They are extremely popular because you get such a lot of plants for your money and particularly if you have a long length of hedging to do, or you want taller plants, they are well worth considering.
+There is though a certain failure rate - generally about 10% - (slightly more for Beech and Purple Beech) although you can improve the success rate to virtually 100% by planting with Rootgrow, and it's worth bearing in mind that smaller plants are easier to establish.